-Welcome to the second part of our exploration of zines.
+Welcome to the final part of our exploration of zines.

 Today we begin the process of putting our zines together into what is known in the publishing industry as a ‘Dummy.’